 Responsive Search Ads were launched by Google in 2018.
-RSAs are designed to work in conjunction with expanded search ads.
-They work by Google automatically serving the ad headline and description to users from a set of 15 headlines and 4 descriptions curated by the advertiser.
-Google dynamically changes the headline and description to find the winning combination that results in the best click-through rate and highest conversion rate for the ad.
+RSAs are designed to work in conjunction with Expanded Text Ads.
+They work by Google automatically serving the ad headline and description to users from a set of up to 15 headlines and 4 descriptions supplied by the advertiser.
+Google dynamically changes the headline and description to find the winning combination – the one that results in the best click-through rate and highest conversion rate for the ad.

-Advertisers maintain an element of control over the combinations created by Google by ‘pinning’ specific headlines and descriptions.
-In doing this it ensures that the pinned element will always show in the specified position within the ad.
+Advertisers maintain an element of control over the combinations by ‘pinning’ specific headlines and descriptions.
+In doing this, you ensure that the pinned element will always show in the specified position within the ad.

 To get the most out of the RSA format, Google recommends making headlines explicitly distinct from one another.
-They say to highlight different features, benefits, unique selling points or call-to-action’s, rather than using small variations of the same message.
-For example, using “buy today” and “free delivery”, rather than “buy today” and “buy now”.
+They say to highlight different features, benefits, unique selling points or call-to-actions, rather than using small variations of the same message.
+For example, this could mean using “buy today” and “free delivery”, rather than “buy today” and “buy now”.
 After all, the ad is essentially an A/B test, so you need distinct options.

-Because responsive search ads compete in broader and longer tail auctions than expanded text ads, they have to bid more to compete.
-The broader auctions led to the average CPC of an RSA being 22% more expensive than the CPC for the same keyword using an expanded text ad – we have seen it 22% higher on average.
-The consequence of this is the cost-per-lead was over 15% more expensive than expanded search ads.
+Because RSA ads compete in broader and longer-tail auctions than ETAs, they have to bid more to compete.
+The broader auctions often lead to the average CPC of an RSA being more expensive than the CPC for the same keyword using an expanded text ad – we have seen it 22% higher on average.
+The consequence of this is that the cost-per-lead with RSAs is more expensive than with ETAs.

-If everything else remained the same, responsive search ads would spend 17.71% more than expanded text ads to achieve the same number of conversions, and would have to spend a whopping 36.37% more to achieve the same number of impressions.
+In our experience, if everything else remained the same, RSAs would spend 17.71% more than ETAs to achieve the same number of conversions, and would have to spend a whopping 36.37% more to achieve the same number of impressions.